-This 1986 Third Stage comeback album released exactly thirty years ago this week put up spectacular numbers in popularity, with three Top 20 hits on Billboard including “Cant’cha Say”,”We’re Ready“, and the #1 “Amanda“, all helping to blast the album to #1 sales in the U.S. as well.
+This 1986 Third Stage comeback album put up spectacular numbers in popularity, with three Top 20 hits on Billboard including “Cant’cha Say”,”We’re Ready“, and the #1 “Amanda” all helping to blast the album to #1 sales in the U.S. as well.
 But for the big picture in entertainment history, realize that a full decade after the Boston debut became the top-selling rookie in music history, Tom Scholz fought the good fight as the “David” versus a real corporate “Goliath”against unbelievable odds, and every musician that has ever recorded for a living since then owes him a debt of gratitude for bringing free agency to the music business.

-Here’s Boston mastermind Tom Scholz ( l ) & me playing 1-on-1 basketballat Dallas radio station Q-102 for $102 a basket in 100+ degree Texas weather in August in the late Nineties.
-As you can clearly see, at 5’6″ I am vertically challenged and height impaired, but matched him shot for shot until Tom Scholz dunked on me to turn out the lights, beating me 5 buckets to 4, & the Dallas Women’s Shelter got the $510 bet that I was happy to lose. –Redbeard
+Below is Boston mastermind Tom Scholz & me in the late Nineties playing 1-on-1 basketball at Dallas radio station Q-102 for $102 a shot in 100+ degree Texas weather in August .
+As you can clearly see, at 5’6″ I am vertically challenged and height impaired, but matched Tom shot for shot… until Tom Scholz dunked on me to turn out the lights, beating me 5 buckets to 4, & the Dallas Women’s Shelter got the $510 bet that I was happy to lose. –Redbeard